kataw/kataw/test/__snapshot__/parser/expressions/paren/object-constructor.md

 ✖ ',' expected - start: 23, end: 24
 ✖ Unexpected token. - start: 23, end: 24
 ✖ ',' expected - start: 23, end: 24
+✖ The parser expected to find a '}' to match the '{' token here - start: 23, end: 24
 ✖ Expected a `;` - start: 23, end: 24
 ✖ Declaration or statement expected - start: 23, end: 24
 ✖ Expected a `;` - start: 31, end: 32